jtljac/me5e/CONTRIBUTING.md

+[//]: # (TODO: Update this to sw5e workflow)

-# Contributing to foundrynet/dnd5e
+# Contributing to jtljac/me5e

 Code and content contributions are accepted.
 Please feel free to submit issues to the issue tracker or submit merge requests for code/content changes.
 Approval for such requests involves code and (if necessary) design review by the Maintainers of this repo.

-Please reach out on the [Foundry Community Discord](https://discord.gg/foundryvtt) with any questions.
+[//]: # (Please reach out on the [ME5e Foundry Community Discord]&#40;https://discord.gg/foundryvtt&#41; with any questions.)

 Please ensure there is an open issue about whatever contribution you are submitting.
 Please also ensure your contribution does not duplicate an existing one.

 ## Developer Tooling

-Cloning this repository and either placing it in or symlinking it to your `Data/systems/dnd5e` user data directory is all that is necessary to run this within Foundry VTT.
+Cloning this repository and either placing it in or symlinking it to your `Data/systems/me5e` user data directory is all that is necessary to run this within Foundry VTT.
 However, if you want to make changes to either the LESS stylesheets or the compendia, there are some developer tools which will make your life easier.

 This repository leverages [gulp](https://gulpjs.com/) to run automated build tasks.
 If your system supports `npm`, you can run the following commands from the root of the project to get set up: